vaclavblazej/codebook/content/about/index.md

 title = "About"
 +++

-This document presents short and efficient implementations of standard techniques used in [competitive programming](../comprog).
+This document presents short and efficient implementations of standard techniques used in competitive programming.
-The main page serves as a quick overview usable during a contest (online ones).
+The main page serves as a quick overview usable during contests -- online as a website or offline as a printout.
 The main page contains links that lead to offshoot pages that bluntly introduce the concepts and list references for more detailed explanations.

+## Competitive Programming

+Read a task, think of a correct solution, correctly code the solution.
+This summarizes what solving a single competitive programming task consists of.
+Want to know more?: [USACO](https://usaco.guide/general/intro-cp), [Wikpedia](https://en.wikipedia.org/wiki/Competitive_programming)

+## Structure of the Book

+We divide the content into chapters based on difficulty level.
+It is assumed one is familiar with `c++`, or is at least able to find the relevant [documentation](https://en.cppreference.com/w/).

+* Introduction - Contains useful overview and rudimentary algorithms.
+(0-1400)
+* Basics - Goes through many common topics and for each lists the main algorithms.
+(1400-1900)
+* Advanced - More complex techniques that are either quite hard or are combining several structures together.
+(1900+)
+* Other - Techniques that do not appear often.
+(1600+)

+---

 ## Used notation